hunter-teacher-cert/currdev-work-warrenzeng15/unit_plan/readme.md

 - Games as a Service lesson (1 instructional day)

-- Final project - Create some sort of presentation related to the course (3-5 instructional days, which is including time for student presentations to the whole class)
+- Final project - create presentation related to unit (3-5 instructional days, which is including time for student presentations to the whole class)

+- Final project - Group work during class time (1 day)

+- Final project - presentation day (1 day)

 ---